ChristianPlesca/MileStone-Project-Wintersun-/README.md

 ### Features Left To Implement
 1. New Album section where the user can see listen to an purchase the latest band's release.
 2. Contact Form.
+3. Loading Gif for the 1st Section Video Background

 ## Technologies
 1. Html 5